GusBusDraws/smallweb-subway.js/README.md

 ## Change Log
 ### 2025-09-08
+- Shift Silver and Orange Lines to avoid awkward placement of Orange turn behind Red
 - Add Trailerparkia to Comics Line and map
 - Fix bug that was preventing comics widget from appearing
 ### 2025-08-31